jabes/control-demo/README.md

 The [nes](https://github.com/hapijs/nes) plugin is used to push real time updates to the browser.
 Reminders and user sessions are synced with the use of [subscriptions](https://github.com/hapijs/nes/blob/master/API.md#serversubscriptionpath-options) to listen for events, and [publish](https://github.com/hapijs/nes/blob/master/API.md#serverpublishpath-message-options) to emit events.

+### Tokens

+The [JWT](https://jwt.io/) plugin is used to sign authentication tokens that are passed to and stored on the client on login.
+The tokens are unique to each user and are required by the server for API calls using the [Authorization](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header.

 ### Requirements

 - [Node.js](https://nodejs.org/en/download/)